 Rapporteur suggested alternative correction:

-4> replace the C-RNTI with the temporary C-RNTI in the cell the UE has received the RRCRelease message;
+4> replace the C-RNTI with the temporary C-RNTI or C-RNTI (see TS 38.321[3]) in the cell the UE has received the RRCRelease message;

 Do you agree with the issue and that a change is needed as described in this CR?
 If so, what is your suggested correction in Rel-16 if other than above?